AureliaBett/JS-Fundamentals/README.md

 # This is my first JS file
-How cool is it that JS is this amazing
+How cool is it that JS is this amaza